Moving To Jersey as a Business, Successful Entrepreneur Or HNWI

-- Business relocation; this is for businesses which want to establish on the Island.
+- Business Relocation.
+This is for businesses that want to establish on the Island.
 This route gives the business principals (or essential employees) the option to apply for a ‘Licensed’ permission.
-Individuals can then access the full residential market.
+Individuals can then access the full residential market

-- High value residency; this route is income based and gives individuals ‘Entitled’ status.
-Individuals gain full residential and employment rights, subject to specific conditions.
+- High Value Residency (HVR) scheme.
+This route is for HNWIs and is income based.
+It gives individuals ‘Entitled’ status so they gain full residential and employment rights, subject to specific conditions.

 The Control of Housing and Work (Jersey) Law has 4 main categories of residential and employment status.
 These determine where you can live and work in Jersey and are summarised in the table below.

 - Under the Income Tax (Jersey) Law an individual applying for High Value Residency must be able to demonstrate that they have a comfortable and sustainable worldwide income in excess of £1,250,000 on which they would pay 20% income tax (£250,000 per year) and for anything in excess of £1,250,000, the tax is levied at 1%.
 The individual must also be able to demonstrate personal wealth in excess of £10,000,000 (excluding main residence and some liquidity required).
 Additional conditions which may be attached to the Entitled status of an approved high value resident include, but are not restricted to, the following:

 • That they can only lease or purchase one single unit of residential accommodation for occupation as their main place of residence in Jersey, unless otherwise agreed by the Minister, and permission to retain ownership of, and occupy Qualified property will depend in future on them retaining Entitled status;